 In the run-up to Father’s Day, retailers are competing for consumers to buy their products and gifts for the special day.
-With majority embracing online shopping, retailers have to become super creative and find more ways of driving shoppers to their sites and apps.
+With the majority embracing online shopping, retailers have to become super creative and find more ways of driving shoppers to their sites and apps.

 We’ve put together a list of 5 ways online retailers can target consumers: